Learn something new every day

 A meat pounder or meat mallet is a good meat tenderizer to use when dealing with inexpensive cuts of meat, which can sometimes be tough and hard to eat otherwise.
 Made of either metal or wood, a meat mallet often resembles a hammer with a short handle.
 On the head of the mallet, which can have several sides, there will be at least one side covered with rows of pyramid-shaped teeth.
 When meat is pounded with this side of a meat mallet, the teeth cut into the fibers that can make meat hard to chew.

-Another type of meat tenderizer is the marinade, which is a good option when dealing with meat that has little flavor.
-A marinade usually contains an acidic, wet ingredient — like vinegar, wine, lemon juice, or some other citrus fruit juice — a cooking oil, and various herbs, spices and seasonings.
+Another and very different option is the marinade, which is a good option when dealing with meat that has little flavor.
+A marinade is basically a liquid-based soak that typically contains an acidic, wet ingredient — like vinegar, wine, lemon juice, or some other citrus fruit juice — as well as a cooking oil and various herbs, spices and seasonings.
 Meat soaked in marinade is not only tenderized, but also absorbs the flavors from the liquid.
 This method doesn't always work well with thicker meats, however, since the marinade may not be able to get all the way inside the meat; injecting the marinade may help with this.

 One popular ingredient used in marinades is fresh pineapple juice, which contains an enzyme called bromelain, an extremely effective meat tenderizer.
-When using pineapple juice to tenderize meat, however, make sure it is fresh, because canned pineapple juice, and pineapple juice that has been heated or cooked, loses its tenderizing properties.
+When using pineapple juice to tenderize meat, however, make sure it is fresh, because canned pineapple juice, and pineapple juice that has been heated or cooked, has a tendency to lose its tenderizing properties.
 Bromelain is a common ingredient in powdered meat tenderizers as well.

-Rubs are another common type of meat tenderizer, especially when cooking meat on a grill.
+Rubs are another option, especially when cooking meat on a grill.
 Like marinades, rubs can add flavor to meat while also tenderizing it, although they may not work as well as some other methods.
+They can be made at home by combining various dry spices and herbs, or they an readily be purchased from many grocers and butchers.
 It can help to leave the rub or paste on overnight to allow the ingredients to penetrate into the meat.

 Salt is one of the oldest ways to tenderize meat.
 Liberally coating a piece of meat with kosher or sea salt causes the water to be drawn out; as the salt dissolves in the liquid, some of it is pulled back into the meat, adding to the flavor and changing the protein so that the meat becomes more tender.
-It's important to rinse most of the salt off and dry the meat before cooking it.
-The salting method works well for thicker cuts of meat.
+It's important to rinse most of the salt off and dry the meat before cooking it to avoid an overly salty meal, however.
+The salting method typically works well for thicker cuts of meat.